Non-ergodicity on SU(2) and SU(3) character varieties of the once-punctured torus: KAM theory on character varieties

 To get a local representation of the cat map $M$ at a fixed point (in terms of $s$) we then substitute the third jet of $t$ to reduce to 7 variables, and then we substitute the third jet of $z$ to reduce to 6 variables.
 The resulting expression maps a smooth open neighborhood of a fixed point (diffeomorphic to $\R^6$) into $\R^8$.
 We then project onto $\R^6$ by forgetting the variables we have eliminated ($t,z$).
 This projection is smooth (whenever the jets are defined) since the eliminated variables are locally a graph.

-We experimentally find an interval in $s$ between .239 and .249 (that is, $\ell$ near $-1$) where the spectrum is elliptic and the chart is smooth.
-We note that the function that assigns that maps a polynomial (of fixed degree) to its roots is continuous and so such experiments show there exists a neighborhood in $s$ as stated.
+We experimentally find values of $s$ between .239 and .249 (that is, $\ell$ near $-1$) where the spectrum is elliptic and the chart is smooth.
+This implies there exists an interval between .239 and .249 with the same properties by continuity \cite{HaMa}.

-Now to apply KAM theory as describe in Appendix \ref{appb} we need to put the third jet of the cat map in its Birkhoff normal form.
+Now to apply KAM theory as described in Appendix \ref{appb}, we need to put the third jet of the cat map in its Birkhoff normal form.
 So we first translate the codomain and domain of our chart so the fixed points are at the origin (in both), and then diagonalize the jets (so the Jacobian is diagonal).
 This amounts to finding the matrix $C_0$ in Appendix \ref{appb} after doing a change of variables making the fixed points the origin.

 Following the recipe in Appendix \ref{appb} we then make the formal change of coordinates tangent to the identity.
 This amounts to making substitutions of the form $x-x_0\mapsto \frac{\xi_1+\eta_1}{2}$ and $X-X_0\mapsto\frac{\xi_1-\eta_1}{2i}$ etc. Once these substitutions have been made for all 6 variables in terms of $\xi_1,\eta_1,...,\xi_3,\eta_3$ we obtain the Birkhoff normal form of the cat map (up to third order).